StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 Since the adapter holds a reference to the data source, items can be removed (or added) directly via this reference.
 !!! warning
+    **Don't Forget to Fire the Notification Event!**
-    **Note**: Although the code is defined in the adapter's ViewHolder implementation, please do _not_ forget to **fire the notification event** for the adapter.
+    Although the code is defined in the adapter's ViewHolder implementation, please do _not_ forget to **fire the notification event** for the adapter.

 ### Selecting Elements from the RecyclerView

 !!! note
-    **Note**:  This is a very simple form of implementing an onClickListener for a RecyclerView.
+    **Note**:  This is a very simple form of implementing an `:::js onClickListener` for a RecyclerView.

     At [Link #1](https://developer.android.com/reference/androidx/recyclerview/selection/package-summary.html) and [Link #2](https://guides.codepath.com/android/using-the-recyclerview#attaching-click-handlers-to-items) you will find more advanced implementations of selection listener that provide more extensive sets of interaction features such as movement gestures or combining app bar actions with RecyclerView actions.

-    **However, the presented implementation is sufficient for this course. **
+    **However, the subsequently presented implementation is sufficient for this course. **

 ```java
 public ViewHolder(final View itemView) {